Photo courtesy Goldenvoice

 "From now on, this is Prince's house," read the screen afterwards, inspiring a roar of applause.

 About an hour later, LCD would be back on the same stage, performing their tremendous cover of “Controversy.”
 James Murphy would abandon all distant affect and cool guy shoulder shakes; he writhed, tossing his head around, wailing in falsetto, despite complaining that his voice was shot from the dust.
 The stiff bodies and folded arms I saw Weekend 1 gave way to what may have been the biggest dance party of Weekend 2.
 Suddenly all of the thinkpieces and discussions and overthinking about whether Coachella is “over,” whether LCD “deserved” a reunion, whether we’re washed, or sell-outs, or losing our edge, felt moot.
 Instead, it was some kind of relief.
 It was sweaty.
 It was present.
-It felt like permission to lose your mind a little, and that’s what Prince's music, at its core, gave us so beautifully.
+It felt like permission to lose your mind a little, and that’s what Prince gave us so beautifully.

-The last song I hear at Coachella on Sunday night is “Purple Rain,” courtesy a masked James Murphy spinning a DJ set in his anti-spectacle Despacio tent.
-I look behind me, and for the first time all night, he is looking up and out the crowd.
+The last song I hear at Coachella on Sunday night is “Purple Rain,” courtesy a masked James Murphy spinning a covert DJ set in the Despacio tent.
+I look behind me, and for the first time all set, he is looking up and out the crowd.
 The mask is off, and he’s smiling wide, swaying slightly against a post as he gazes up at the mirrorball.
 It’s ablaze in fuscia, magenta, indigo, violet—anywhere there is light, there is purple.
 The dozen or so of us dance floor stragglers keep moving.
 Some are looking up as well, some have their eyes closed, but no one is talking, or leaving, or on their phones.
 We’re just swaying, spinning, dancing, kissing.
 Gathered here together to get through this thing called life.